ropensci/chirps/README.md

 ## Example

 Fetch CHIRPS data from three points across the *Tapajós* National Forest (Brazil) from Jan-2017 to Dec-2017.
-Then calculate the precipitation indices over the timeseries using intervals of 30 days.
+The default procedure will download the COG files from the CHIRPS server and handle it internally using the package `terra`.
+This is more interesting when dealing with hundreds of points and days.

 ```r
 library("chirps")